ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

     date_end: 2022-07-31
     summary: |
       Responsibilities include:
-      - Implementing and improving equipment and systems for formation, warehouses, and shipping processes of automotive lithium-ion batteries
+      - Implementing and improving equipment and systems for formation, warehouses, and shipping processes of automotive lithium-ion batteries in Nevada, the United States
       - Developing inter-process transportation monitoring systems and establishing an operations team
       - Localizing knowledge and skills